COVID-19 Pushes Network Server Supply Chain to the Breaking Point

 The interruption in the network infrastructure supply affects all members of the business chain.
 Hosting companies, which did not take care of their hardware needs in advance, will be forced to hold back their operations; the lack of technical capacity to onboard new clients will render them unable to unlock potential revenue sources.
 Consequently, it will impair the quality of service for the end-user: each client’s data will have to share the same servers, which, without the possibility to upgrade, may lead to a lag in information processing.

 For corporations, aiming to maintain operational stability, a dedicated server may give the competitive edge in today’s uncertain market.
 Businesses, unwilling to compromise the quality of their service, can take advantage of bare-metal servers, such as offered by Heficed; having a dedicated server gives the reliance and flexibility to enable continuous scaling of the company worldwide.
-Also, enterprises in need of elevated levels of performance and security can utilize the Proto Compute solution, which allows customizing the network’s architecture based on individual business priorities.
+Also, enterprises in need of elevated levels of performance and security can utilize the bare-metal solution, which allows customizing the network’s architecture based on individual business priorities.

 Current events raised the demand for solutions, enabling remote work: conference calls, secure VPNs, and remote desktops.
 The sudden surge of remote workers put a tremendous strain on the internet, and, based on how the events are unfolding; we will not see a decreasing trend anytime soon.
 However, the pressure on the network can be lessened by utilizing the IP address market.
 Heficed encourages companies with unused IPv4 assets to consider IP address leasing, in turn providing more resources for ISPs and others in need of network infrastructure.